Giuseppina Ronzi de Begnis

 Giuseppina Ronzi de Begnis (born Giuseppina Ronzi; Milan 11 January 1800 – died, Florence, 7 June 1853) was an Italian soprano opera singer famous for the roles written for her by the prominent composers of the 1820s and 1830s.
-Her father, Gaspare, was a prominent ballet dancer and choreographer, and her mother, Antonia, a ballerina.
+Her father, Gaspare, was a prominent ballet dancer and choreographer, and her mother, Antonia, was a ballerina.
 Her brothers Stanislao and Pollione were opera singers.
 As a singer, she made her debut in Naples at the Teatro dei Fiorentini in 1814 in Giovanni Cordella's L'Avaro, followed by important engagements in Bologna in 1816, also appearing in Genoa, Florence; in 1817 as Giulia La Vestale, and in Bergamo.
 She married Italian bass Giuseppe de Begnis (1793–1849) when she was only 16.
 The marriage lasted only a few years and the two separated in 1825.

 Personality

 Her figure has been described by her contemporaries, including Donizetti, as fat and voluptuous; a critic of Teatri di Milano wrote that "Ronzi was nevertheless a very beautiful figure on the stage, and for those who are not enemies of the flesh, she was very beautiful."